 A street vendor on Khao San Road selling roasted bugs, frogs, and snakes!

-If you aren’t looking for a hostel vibe, this is still a great place to check out and get a sense of the crazy busy life in Bangkok.
+If you aren’t looking for a hostel vibe, there are many hotels in the are as well.
+This is still a great place to check out and get a sense of the crazy busy life in Bangkok.
 Plus, if you’re feeling adventurous, you can try some fried insects!

 Bangkok Temple